Symantis/Symantis.org/README.md

     $ sails lift

 Once Lifted, compile the SASS by saving your app.scss file (this is a bug that needs fixed) and then Check it out at [http://localhost:1337](http://localhost:1337)

+##Rational##

+###Why Javascript?###

+For the first time, Javascript is availible on the frontend and backend (Node.js) of web technologies.
+In addition, it's really quick.
+By using a Javascript Only architecture, new comers to our world will only need to handle a single language to get started.
+This lowers the barriers of entry into the Symantis pipeline.

+###Why Sails.js###

+Sails has brought a really functional and powerful MVC framework to the Node.js platform.
+Since a Symantis goal is to keep developers and designers on the same beat, we need implement common structures like MVC.
+Sails.js is also stable and is quickly becoming popular amongst the Node.js community.

+###Why Angular.js###

+Angular.js, while so many things, allows for expressive html markup.
+This expression will allow for millions of different people to build and recycle expressive, easy to understand, markup in projects.
+The second major benefit to us using Angular is the way it implements 2-way data binding.
+Using SyQuery and SyScribe, we can use this data binding and websockets to create realtime collaborative projects between developers and designers.